micha-p/gumsolver/README.md

 ## Syntax

+Symbols are case-sensitive and might contain at least one letter as well as digits or dots without any limits in length.
-Names of variables are case-sensitive and have to start with an upper- or lowercase letter, followed by any unlimited number of letters as well as numbers and dots.
-Locale settings are taken into account.
-Underscores or carets or dashes are not allowed, as they might interfere with math notation.
-Spacing between tokens within lines is ignored.
-Any linebreak will trigger evaluations.
+These dots divide symbol names into segments, which allow for simple object-oriented prototype-based inheritance.
+Underscores or carets or dashes are not allowed, as they might interfere too easily with math notation.

+Settings for local internalization are taken into account execpt for the decimal separator, which is always a decimal point.
+Numbers are read as decimals and might contain underscores at arbitrary locations to separate between parts of different magnitude.

+Spacing between tokens within lines is skipped and any linebreak will trigger evaluations.

 Notation of uncertainties:
 v+-u &emsp; v±u &emsp; v+-u% &emsp; v±u%